-Error group 54 Violation of safety conditions No. Code Message Reaction 54-0 80AAh SBC: Safet y condition violated configurable Cause Brake should engage; no feedback received wi expected time. thin the Action Check how the feedback signal is configured - was input selected for the feedback signal?
-Does the feedback signal have the correct polarity Check whether the feedback signal is actually swith the parameterised time delay for the analysis of ching. • Is the parameterised time delay for the analysis of the feedback signal appropriate to the brake used (measure switching time if necessary)?
-54-2 80ACh SS2: Safety condition violated configurable Cause Actual speed outside permitted limits for too lor ng.
-Action Check when the violation of the safety condition occurs: : a) During dynamic braking to zero.b) After the drive has reached zero speed. a) During dynamic braking to zero.b) After the drive has reached zero speed.
+Error group 54 Violation of f safety conditions No. Code Message Message 54-0 80AAh SBC: Safet y condition violated configurable Cause Brake should engage; no feedback received within time. the expected Action Check how the feedback signal is configured - was input selected for the feedback signal? the correct Does the feedback signal have the correct polarity?)
+Check whether the feedback signal is actually swite ching.
+Is the parameterised time delay for the analysis of the feedback signal appropriate to the brake used (measure switching time if necessary)?
+54-2 80ACh SS2: Safety v condition violated configurable Cause Actual speed outside permitted limits for too long.
+Action Check when the violation of the safety condition occurs: a) During dynamic braking to zero.b) After the drive has reached zero speed.
 With a) Critical check of braking ramp - record trace follow the ramp?
-Change parameters for the slowd start time / delay times for monitoring.
-With a) If the option "Trigger basic unit quick stop" is Critical check of the basic unit's quick stop ramp. " is activated: With b) Check whether the drive continues to oscillar reaching the zero speed or remains at idle and stak monitoring tolerance time if necessary.
+Change parameters for the slowde start time / delay times for monitoring.
+With a) If the option "Trigger basic unit quick stop" in Critical check of the basic unit's quick stop ramp. s activated: With b) Check whether the drive continues to oscilla reaching the zero speed or remains at idle and state monitoring tolerance time if necessary.
 With b) If the actual speed value is very noisy at res necessary adjust expert parameters for speed reco detection of idling.
-54-3 80ADh SOS: Safet y condition violated configurable Cause Angle encoder analysis reports "Motor running' exceeds limit).
-Drive has rotated out of its position since reach state.
-Action Check the position tolerance for the SOS monitoring necessary, if this is permissible. g and increase if If the actual speed value is very noisy when at rest: necessary adjust expert parameters for speed reco detection of idling.
+54-3 80ADh SOS: Safet y condition violated configurable Cause Angle encoder analysis reports "Motor running" (ac exceeds limit).
+Drive has rotated out of its position since reaching the second states of the second Action Check the position tolerance for the SOS monitoring necessary, if this is permissible. and increase if If the actual speed value is very noisy when at rest: necessary adjust expert parameters for speed reco detection of idling.